 Bíó Paradís on Hverfisgata is Iceland’s art cinema and always has something interesting going on.
 If you want to see something mainstream, there is a cinema in Kringlan and Smáralind (the two shopping centres in the capital area).
 Then there are a few others around the capital area; you can check out what’s films are showing here.

 You can also check out our blog post on Quirky and Weird Reykjavík to see what else you can do!

 No matter what season you come to Iceland, it is always a good rule of thumb to bring warm clothes and layer up.
 Of course, there are instances where the temperature can go over 20°c in the summer (especially in North and East Iceland), but it’s always good to have something warm on hand.

 We recommend everyone dress in layers since it is generally warm inside and cold outside, especially if you are out sightseeing and regularly going in and out of a car.

-We recommend bringing thermal underwear, scarf, mittens/gloves, hat, warm sweater, winter coat, sturdy shoes, woollen socks.
+We recommend bringing thermal underwear, a scarf, mittens/gloves, a hat, a warm sweater, a winter coat, sturdy shoes, and woollen socks.

 Please signup HERE for our newsletter for more fun facts and information about Iceland!